tungbq/devops-toolkit/README.md

 - Looking for the issue to work on?
 Check the list of our open issues [**good first issue**](https://github.com/tungbq/devops-toolkit/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
 - Feel free to open a new issue if you encounter the toolkit bug or want to request more content about DevOps toolkit
 - Submit a [new issue](https://github.com/tungbq/devops-toolkit/issues/new) (🐛) if you encounter the bug/error when using this toolkit

+## License 📄

+Licensed under the [Apache License, Version 2.0](./LICENSE).
+You're free to use, modify, and distribute this project, including commercially, provided you retain the copyright notice and state significant changes.
+The license also grants an explicit patent license from contributors and includes the standard "AS IS" warranty disclaimer.

 ## Hit the Star! ⭐